VIAME/VIAME/doc/code-style.rst

     confusing indentation when viewed in a context other than the author's editor.

+- :a:`[ws.trailing]`
-- Avoid trailing whitespace.
+  Avoid trailing whitespace.
 If possible, configure your editor to automatically remove trailing whitespace.
 This includes unnecessary blank lines at the end of a file.